top1944/duckuments/docs/atoms_80_fall2017_info/30_class_journal_ETH.md

 Q: My laptop is not ready.
 I'm having problems installing Linux on a partition.

-A: Don't worry, take a Duckie, and breath.
+A: Don't worry, take a Duckie, and, take a breath.
 We have time to fix every issue.
 Start by asking for help in the #help-laptops channel in Slack.
 We will address the outstanding issues in the next classes.

 Q: How much space do I need on my Linux partition?

 A: $\geq$50GB. $\geq$ 200GB are recommended for easy processing of data (logs) later in the course.
-If you have less space (say ~100GB), it might be wise to put your hands on an external hard drive to use as storage.
+If you have less space (say ~100GB), it might be wise to acquire an external hard drive to use as storage.

 Q: Are there going to be Linux training sessions?

 A: Maybe.
+We didn't plan for it, but it seems that there is a need.
 Subject to figuring out the logistics, we might organize an extra "lab" session or produce a support video.

 ## Monday Sep 25, late: Onboarding instructions {status=ready}